 While the focus of the analysis in this study was to evaluate the statistical consequences of effort reduction when collecting age and length samples, our stated goal was to speak to the balance between stock assessment input data uncertainty and workforce health and efficiency.
 We show that the length frequency sampling can be reduced from current sampling levels without major consequences to length composition uncertainty, this was true for both total (combined sex) and sex-specific data.
 While collecting total length frequency data is cheap, in terms of effort required to collect only the length from a fish, determining sex from a fish requires additional effort.
 Jason - could you add a couple of sentences here with more detail from the ‘on-deck’ perspective?

 When collecting age samples the additional effort that is required beyond determining the sex of a fish involves removing the sagittal otoliths which is then sent for subsequent reading to an age reading laboratory.
 Thus, for age sampling there is additional effort beyond ‘on-deck’ sampling that is required by a managing agency.
 The cost for several stocks evaluated here is summarized in Lambert et al. (2017) and further evaluated in Siskey et al. (2023), which show that the monetary expense of each otolith is not inconsequential and the savings to an agency upon reducing age sampling could be in the tens of thousands of dollars (USD).
-However, Siskey et al. (2023) showed that there are downstream effects of increased uncertainty in assessment model estimates of the Over Fishing Level when age sampling is reduced.
+However, Siskey et al. (2023) showed that there are downstream effects of increased uncertainty in assessment model estimates of the Overfishing Limit when age sampling is reduced.
 While buffers in catch limits due to assessment model uncertainty (e.g., Prager et al. 2003) are not yet incorporated in North Pacific fishery stock assessments, such buffers that would reduce catch limits based on increased uncertainty in assessment model quantities that are from increased uncertainty in age composition data due to reduced sampling would have direct effects on the value of the fisheries targeting these stocks.
 Matt - anything to add from your paper?
 Jason - could you speak to the balance with workforce health here?

 Overall, we demonstrate a method from which a balance can be evaluated between stock assessment needs and workforce health and efficiency.
-Similar to what was done here, we recommend that fishery-independent survey groups collaborate with stock assessment scientists to determine if efficiency can be improved for age and length collections, here we found that improved efficiency could be obtained by reducing the amount of length frequency data (both total and sex-specific) on a haul-level basis.
+Similar to what was done here, we recommend that fishery-independent survey groups collaborate with stock assessment scientists to determine if efficiency can be improved for age and length collections.
+We found that improved efficiency could be obtained by reducing the amount of length frequency data (both total and sex-specific) on a haul-level basis.
 Future work to evaluate the consequences of reducing, or increasing, composition data collections should include developing simulation methods that can directly evaluate variables such as life-history characteristics and intra-haul correlation levels.

 Acknowledgments